fahek/water-pump-controller-tto5/README.md

 water is needed to make sure that the pump is not running too long.
 This switch can be hard to reach and it is therefore left on most of the time.
 Usually that does not cause any problems (since the switches in the taps will be off when no water is requested).
-But I know of cases where the pump was running when no water was taken.
+But I know of cases where the pump was indeed running when no water was taken.
 It is then unclear how long the pump was running.
 Luckily the pumps do not always break from that.
 But having it running unintentionally is still not ideal and consumes a lot of power which might be limited in many situations.